ackudryavcev/weather-app/README.md

 You can see https://ackudryavcev.github.io/weather-app/

-Data from pablic api openweathermap.org
+Data from public api openweathermap.org